zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Bullet Implementation.md

 | `damage` | `int`   | How much damage the bullet will inflict on the object it collides with. |

-> This can be used to allow for different weapons with different bullet speeds and damage.
+> [!info] This can be used to allow for different weapons with different bullet speeds and damage.
-{style="info"}

 <tabs>
 <tab title="Screenshot">